cneben/react-maplibre-standalone/README.md

 ### Data source

-For simplicity we choose to use well known USGS SRTM DEM tiles downloaded from QGis using the "SRTM Downloader" plugin.
+For simplicity the well known USGS SRTM DEM tiles has been selected and can be downloaded directly from QGis using the "SRTM Downloader" plugin.
 You need to register to EarthData (https://www.earthdata.nasa.gov/) and provide your user/password to STRM Downloader plugin:

 ![data processing](./doc/screenshots/qgis-srtm-downloader.jpeg)